yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/server-to-server.md

 showAsideToc: true
 ---

-To enable server to server encryption, start the YB-Master and YB-TServer nodes using the appropriate configuration options described here.
+To enable server-server encryption, start the YB-Master and YB-TServer nodes using the appropriate configuration options described here.

 Configuration option           | Service                  | Description                  |
 -------------------------------|--------------------------|------------------------------|